 (for South Lyon area)

-The Arc of Oakland County maintains a contractual agreement with The Arc Michigan (underwritten by the Oakland County Community Mental Health Authority) for the Dignified Lifestyles/Community Connections Program which monitors 10 MORC group homes and one adult respite home.
+The Arc of Oakland County maintains a contractual agreement with The Arc Michigan (underwritten by Oakland Community Health Network) for the Dignified Lifestyles/Community Connections Program which monitors 10 MORC group homes and one adult respite home.
 Ten volunteers have received training and visit one residential setting per month.
 During each visit, volunteers observe the following: true community participation, respect, choice-making, functional skills, learning, and real relationships.
 Information from 25 local chapters of The Arc is accumulated within a computer data base at The Arc Michigan and shared with various departments within the State, Oakland County and legislators.